 0. Introduction

-This is a call for proposals for EU action grants in the field of National Competence Centres for High Performance Computing under the Digital Europe Programme (DIGITAL).
+This is a call for proposals for EU action grants in the field Support Centre for HPCpowered Artificial Intelligence (AI) Applications under the Digital Europe Programme (DIGITAL).

 The regulatory framework for this EU Funding Programme is set out in: